 If you are a Zentangle beginner, this is for you.
 This is an ongoing (and probably one of the oldest) weekly prompt using the classic Zentangle Method with 4 pencil dots, pencil string, pencil border and only original tangles from Zentangle, Inc.

 This weekly challenge was started by Sandy Kelley-Jones CZT.
 Whether you are just starting out or like to go back to the basics regularly, this challenge is a staple.

 Find more information on the Facebook group Today’s Tangles: Keeping it Classic | Facebook

 Other creative projects that can be applied to your Zentangle practice:

 I decided to include these two projects here as I have seen amazing work being created with these challenges.
 They are both on my bucket list.

-Here is a tangled work example of the project from CZT Lynn Mead .
-Lynn Mead, CZT on Instagram
+You can see a tangled work example of the project from the CZT Lynn Mead: Lynn Mead, CZT on Instagram

 Over the years, I have participated in a few of these Zentangle challenges and creative prompts.
 So far, my favorites have been Valentangle, Inktober and Tanglefolie.
 There are still some I haven’t tried yet.

 This list almost certainly does not cover it all, as groups and projects change over time.